soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 1. Lists all the files in the directory
 2. Splits the files into 2 groups according to their file extension
-3. Reads the contents of the .txt files and report when files fail to be read
+3. Reads the contents of the .txt files and reports when files fail to be read
 4. Returns the results.
 We've defined a data type to make the result content more obvious

-Part (3) is a little bit more involved than the rest, let's explore it.
+Part (3) is a little bit more involved than the rest; let's explore it.

 #### `applyIoOnList`